ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-light-saver.md

 ### Override

 If you want to set the node temporarily out of play, check the override checkbox and select how you want the light to be set.
 You can force the light to be off, on or at a specific level.
 If you select on, the level will be based on the time of they settings, but the light will never turn off.
-If you change the light manually, you manual change will be used instead.
+If you change the light manually, your manual change will be used instead.
 If Node-RED restarts, the override setting may override your manual setting.

 You can also override by using dynamic config (see below).
 Then the following values can be useds: